Suffolk County Water Quality Restoration Fund & Septic Grants

 In November 2024, the Suffolk County Water Quality Restoration Act was on the ballot as Proposition 2.
 An amazing 72% of Suffolk County residents voted in favor, effectively approving long-term funding dedicated exclusively to clean water infrastructure.

 This fund is paid for by an 1/8-of-a-penny increase to the county sales tax, which amounts to just 12.5 cents per $100 purchase.
-It will only be used to pay for septic and wastewater improvements in Suffolk County, including tax-free grants for homeowners who replace their septic systems with modernized systems capable of effectively treating nitrogen.
-This helps to make the replacements more affordable for residents.
+It will only be used to pay for septic and wastewater improvements in Suffolk County, including tax-free grants for homeowners who replace their septic systems with modernized systems that effectively treat nitrogen.
+This helps to make replacements more affordable for residents.

 Several East End towns also provide tax-free grants to homeowners who replace their septic systems.
 These grants can be combined with Suffolk County’s grants that are funded by the Suffolk County Water Quality Restoration Fund and New York State.